itsparth/edgedb-dart/rstdocs/api.rst

       RetryOptions options
     )

-Returns a new :ref:`Options <edgedb-dart-Options>` object with the specified :ref:`RetryOptions <edgedb-dart-RetryOptions>`.
+Returns a new :ref:`Options <gel-dart-Options>` object with the specified :ref:`RetryOptions <gel-dart-RetryOptions>`.

-.. _edgedb-dart-Options-withSession:
+.. _gel-dart-Options-withSession:

 *method* ``.withSession()``
 ...........................